wp-plugins/booklaunch/readme.txt

 In order for the plugin to work, you must be a [Premium Booklaunch.io user](https://booklaunch.io/settings/pricing).

-= Why don't I see the Booklaunch meta box on my page edit screen?
+= Why don't I see the Booklaunch meta box on my page edit screen? =

-First, make sure your theme meets this plugin's [requirements](https://wordpress.org/plugins/booklaunch/).
-Then, make sure the Booklaunch Options are toggled on in the editor's "Screen Options" tab.
+* Make sure your theme meets this plugin's [requirements](https://wordpress.org/plugins/booklaunch/).
+* Make sure the Booklaunch Options are toggled on in the editor's "Screen Options" tab.

 == Changelog ==